Strachu/TcxMerger/README.md

 ``mono TcxMerger.exe /home/janusz/file1.tcx /home/janusz/file2.tcx /home/janusz/big.tcx``
 * Merge all files with extension .tcx from a directory workouts into a big.tcx:
 ``mono TcxMerger.exe /home/janusz/workouts/*.tcx /home/janusz/big.tcx``
+* Merge all files with extension .tcx from a directory workouts into a big.tcx splitting it into smaller files if it exceeds 20MiB:
+``mono TcxMerger.exe --max-size 20971520 /home/janusz/workouts/*.tcx /home/janusz/big.tcx``

 # Libraries
 The application uses the following libraries: